Elu-toasty/discord-bot-guide/source/docs/js/s2/installings/bot-up.md

 ## Node Version check

-To run your Discord bot make sure to have the lasted version of `nodejs` installed.
+To run your Discord bot make sure to have the lasted version of `Nodejs` installed.

 ```
 node --version
 ```

 After checking that create a new file inside your _discord-bot_ folder called **index.js**.
-This file can be nammed anything and will be the source of our bot.
+This file can be named anything and will be the source of our bot.

-Make sure you have also installed the discord.js package from the other parts of the documentaion.
+Make sure you have also installed the discord.js package from the other parts of the documentation.

 ## Logging into Discord

-Once you've created a new file, do a quick check to see if you have everything setup properly.
+Once you've created a new file, do a quick check to see if you have everything set up properly.
 Copy & paste the following code into your file and save it.
-Don't worry if you don't understand it right away—it'll be explained a bit more in depth after this.
+Don't worry if you don't understand it right away—it'll be explained a bit more in-depth after this.

 ```js
 const Discord = require("discord.js");